 The Commonwealth of Virginia has a vibrant economy.
-The state has the 13th largest Gross Domestic Product GDP in the country at $476.4 billion.
+The state has the 13th largest gross domestic product (GDP) in the country at $476.4 billion.
 A large share of the revenue is sourced from farming activities, high-tech industries, and the military.

 The Department of Defense plays a major role in the economy of Virginia.
-The Pentagon and a multitude of defense agencies are located in the state.
+The Pentagon and a multitude of defense agencies are headquartered in the state.
 Most of the funding that goes to these entities trickles down to the state economy.